 Federal Regulatory Landscape

-In order to market healthcare services in the UAE, a healthcare provider must establish a legal presence and hold a commercial licence to do business in the UAE (or in a free zone in the UAE) and also hold the relevant healthcare provider licence.
+To market healthcare services in the UAE, a healthcare provider must establish a legal presence, hold a commercial licence to do business in the UAE (or in a free zone in the UAE), and possess the relevant healthcare provider licence.
 Until recently, the Abu Dhabi Health Authority (HAAD) was the only UAE health authority with a regulatory framework for telemedicine.
 While the Dubai Healthcare City Authority (DHCCA) has not yet implemented a telemedicine regulatory regime, the Dubai Health Authority (DHA) recently implemented regulations governing the provision of telehealth care services in Dubai.

-If the suspension were lifted, a healthcare facility wishing to provide tele-consultation services and be based in Abu Dhabi would need to be a HAAD licensed healthcare facility specifically licenced to provide tele-consultation, or an existing HAAD licenced facility that is authorised by HAAD to provide tele-consultation.
+A healthcare facility wishing to provide teleconsultation services from Abu Dhabi must be a HAAD-licensed healthcare facility specifically licenced to provide teleconsultation, or an existing HAAD-licenced facility authorised by HAAD to provide teleconsultation.

 Dubai Healthcare City